Tbokosi/COM3111-GROUP-16/docs/PR_POLICY.md

 - [ ] Documentation updated (if needed)
 - [ ] No unresolved TODOs or debugging code
 - [ ] Reviewed and approved by at least 2 teammates

+## 4.Commit

+Make sure you commit changes to your files only
+Do not push to main before aproved preview